thecodewithin/k8s_multi-manager/README.md

 When creating a multi-master Kubernetes cluster, a load balancer for the kube-apiserver is needed, so reserve an IP in your network with a corresponding FQDN.
 In this example I'll use 192.168.1.130, paired with k8sclps1.example.com.

 You should also add your non-root user to the `docker` group.
-You can have `run-prereq.sh` do it for you by commenting out that line on the code and substituting your user name in it.
+You can have `run-prereq.sh` do it for you by uncommenting that line on the script and substituting your user name in it.

 ### On all hosts